jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 ## Creating an S3 bucket

-Now we should be ready to get our first piece of infrastructure setup in pulumi!
+Now we should be ready to get our first piece of infrastructure setup in Pulumi!
-To get pulumi to create the stack on AWS, just run `pulumi up`:
+To get Pulumi to create the stack on AWS, just run `pulumi up`:

 ```console
 $ pulumi up